farolfo/ethereum-canvas-ui/README.md

 ### Run

+Make sure you have the following requirements:  field.

+* Install and set Metamask in your browser.
+Set it to listen to the `localhost:8545` chain.
-Make sure to update the file at `config/smartContractConfig.js` settings the correct Smart Contract address to use in the `address` field.
+* update the file at `config/smartContractConfig.js` settings the correct Smart Contract address to use in the `address` filled.

 Then just run the web app with

 ```bash
 $ npm run deploy
 ```

+And go to `localhost:8000`